dnsimple/dnsimple-developer/content/v2/zones.markdown

 ### Response

-Responds with HTTP 200 when the zone was successfully deactivated.
+Responds with HTTP 200 when the zone has been successfully deactivated.

 ~~~json
 <%= pretty_print_fixture("/api/getZone/success.http") %>